This post contains referral or affiliate links to products I use, love & recommend. Read my disclosure here.

 Outside just beyond the dolphin pool is the Boardwalk Gardens.
 In this area, you’ll find playful otters in Otter Creek, sea turtles in Tortuga Cay (my favorites!), more stingrays in Stingray Lagoon, an alligator, a bald eagle and more coastal shore birds along the wooden observation deck.

 From here you’ll have a great view of the bay and the USS Lexington Aircraft Carrier (which is open to the public as a museum).
-It can get windy out here on the waterfront and very hot in the summer, so plan to bring sunscreen.
+It can get windy out here on the waterfront and very hot in the summer, so plan to bring plenty of sunscreen.

 How amazing is this beautiful bald eagle in the Eagle Pass exhibit?!
 I had never seen one up close before visiting the Aquarium and she was mesmerizing to study.
 What a regal beauty!